Skip to main content

 Base images are created to enable standardization of ides across projects within your organization.
 They allow organization to package a set of tools and configuration that is common for many projects within the organization.
 Base images are a starting point for an IDE, and form basically the FROM statement in a Dockerfile.

 Every Conveyor installation comes with a default base image, from which every other base image starts and which is managed by the Conveyor team.
-This how-to guide helps you to create your own base images for a specific use cases, which you can make available to all teams similar to the default base image.

 We provided 3 base images to start with: